jameshanlon/jameshanlon.github.io/content/python-processor.md

 deferring to optimised compiled-language libraries.
-PyTorch's primacy and clear prioritisation of ease of use indicates the direction of travel: that Python will continue to become a first-class citizen in AI programming and so its performance will be increasingly important.
+PyTorch's primacy and clear prioritisation of ease of use indicates the direction of travel: that Python will continue to become a first-class citizen in AI programming and so its performance will be increasingly under scrutiny.

 Since around 2012, AI has undergone a renaissance by scaling the performance of deep neural networks with GPUs.
 Looking forward, there are many ways in which AI